magenta-aps/osdatascanner/docs/rules.md

 ## What _is_ a rule, anyway?

 Fundamentally, a rule is a test: one or more properties that an object under scan (a file, or an email, or...) must have.
-In OS2datascanner, objects that pass the test of the user-specified rule associated with a scanner are considered to have _matches_, the problems displayed in the report module.
+In OSdatascanner, objects that pass the test of the user-specified rule associated with a scanner are considered to have _matches_, the problems displayed in the report module.